A little-known Trump appointee is in charge of handing transition resources to Biden — and she isn’t budging

 “An ascertainment has not yet been made,” Pamela Pennington, a spokeswoman for GSA, said in an email, “and its Administrator will continue to abide by, and fulfill, all requirements under the law.”

 The GSA statement left experts on federal transitions to wonder when the White House expects the handoff from one administration to the next to begin — when the president has exhausted his legal avenues to fight the results, or the formal vote of the electoral college on Dec.
 14?
-There are 74 days, as of Sunday, till the Biden inauguration on Jan.
+There are 74 days, as of Sunday, until the Biden inauguration on Jan.
 20.

 “No agency head is going to get out in front of the president on transition issues right now,” said one senior administration official, who spoke on the condition of anonymity because he was not authorized to speak publicly.
 The official predicted that agency heads will be told not to talk to the Biden team.